UWPCE-PythonCert/PythonCertDevel/_sources/modules/Iteration.rst.txt

 No Indexing Required
 --------------------

-Contrast this with other languages, where you must build and use an ``index``:
+Contrast this with other languages, where you must build and use an ``index`` to iterate through an array.

 .. code-block:: javascript